Professor-G/arxiv-astro-summarizer/docs/index.rst

    #Scrape papers from the input date
    scraper.scrape_arxiv()

-   #Scrape all papers that were scraped
+   #Save all papers that were scraped
    scraper.save_paper(index='all')

    #Summarize the abstract of all papers and save the similary score